 What is the Community & Regional Development Institute (CaRDI)?

-CaRDI’s mix of applied research, training, and outreach works to foster trust and informed decision-making at the local, regional, and state level.
-We work with students, faculty, Cornell Cooperative Extension educators, and a wide variety of state, regional and community partners to promote university-community respect, reciprocity and mutuality in support of Cornell University’s civic engagement and Land Grant mission.
+Through an extensive and diverse network of partners including Cornell Cooperative Extension, Cornell University faculty, as well as community partners, we strive to foster trust and informed decision-making on social and environmental issues at the local, regional, and state level; promoting university-community respect, reciprocity and mutuality in support of Cornell University’s civic engagement and Land Grant mission.

 Helping New York Communities